primefaces/primefaces/ISSUE_TEMPLATE.md

 ## 1) Environment
+- PrimeFaces version:
-- PrimeFaces Version:
+- Does it work on the newest PrimeFaces version?
-- Application Server/Version:
+- Application server + version:
-- Affected Browsers:
+- Affected browsers:

-## 2) Expected Behavior
+## 2) Expected behavior

 ...

-## 3) Actual Behavior
+## 3) Actual behavior

 ..